Atcold/NYU-DLSP20/README.md

 ## Notebooks visualisation
 *Jupyter Notebooks* are used throughout these lectures for interactive data exploration and visualisation.

-I use dark styles for both *GitHub* and *Jupyter Notebook*.
+We use dark styles for both *GitHub* and *Jupyter Notebook*.
-You better do the same, or they will look ugly.
+You should try to do the same, or they will look ugly.
 To see the content appropriately install the following:

  - [*Jupyter Notebook* dark theme](https://userstyles.org/styles/153443/jupyter-notebook-dark);